atomisthq/docs/docs/quick-starts/rug-cli.md

   rug describe editor|generator|executor|reviewer ARTIFACT
 ```

-That list of Editors looks familiar, we must be doing something right!
+That list of editors looks familiar, we must be doing something right!
 Again, the last line of the output tells us how we can get more
 information.
 Let's try it.